reedhodges/reedhodges.github.io/proj-2.markdown

 1. **Data Collection and Preprocessing:** Acquire a comprehensive dataset that encapsulates key variables and parameters that influence the cross sections.
 2. **Feature Identification:** Pinpoint the most salient features that have a potential impact on the magnitude of the cross sections.
-3. **Predictive Modeling:** Identify a machine learning model capable of accurately predicting regions of phase space wher the cross sections are large.
+3. **Predictive Modeling:** Identify a machine learning model capable of accurately predicting regions of phase space where the cross sections are large.
 4. **Model Validation:** Ensure the model is both accurate and robust through rigorous testing and validation.

 ### Challenges